deltachat/deltachat-desktop/docs/THEMES.md

 ## Theme codes

 There are two types of themes `dc`(built-in) and `custom` themes.
-DeltaChat Desktop searches in two places for themes, the theme folder contained in the deltachat installation and the theme folder in the deltachat userdata folder of the users account (custom themes).
+DeltaChat Desktop searches in two places for themes, the theme folder contained in the deltachat installation and the theme folder in the deltachat user data folder of the users account (custom themes).

 The actual theme code is build as follows:

 ```
-[location/type]:[name of themefile without extension]
+[location/type]:[name of theme file without extension]
 ```

 Some examples: